 Consider sisal for your cat scratching post.
 It is a feline attracting product and ideal for the cat claws it will endure.

 From what I’ve seen of my cat playing with cat scratching posts I know that it loves to dig into sisal scratching posts, and can spend much of the day clawing away at them.
+For in depth information on the recommended size of an ideal scratching posts, check out our blog:

 It’s very important to take some time to browse what’s on offer with cat scratching posts just because there’s an almost countless number of different varieties available online.